-Site Plan Code Yes Chapter 240, Article 6 - Land Development / Subdivision and Local Planning Board Site Plan Review and Approval structure or lot or portion thereof.
+Site Plan Code Yes Chapter 240, Article 6 - Land Local Planning Board

+Development / Subdivision and

+Site Plan Review and Approval

+How has or will this be integrated with the HMP and how does this reduce risk?
+Approval of a site plan is required for a) the development or redevelopment of any building, structure or lot or portion thereof for a new use; b) the expansion or relocation of any existing use; or c) any change of use of a building, structure or lot or portion thereof.
 The Planning Board sets forth appropriate conditions and safeguards which are in harmony with several identified purposes, including drainage.
 Per the ordinance, a proposed stormwater drainage system shall be adequate to prevent any increase in the rate of surface runoff or otherwise contribute to downstream flooding during a storm of any magnitude, up to and including a one-hundred-year frequency storm.